- Having a great business idea in mind and the motivation to start it is not enough to succeed in the business world.

 I’ve witnessed countless mistakes made by business owners in keeping their books.
 Bad habits, processes or systems will build up over time, leading to money lost or even trouble with the ATO.

 Everything starts with you, the business owner.
 There are things you can do and habits you should cultivate in your business to boost your bottom line.
-I’ve listed 9 tasks or steps which will help your business grow.
+I’ve listed 9 bookkeeping habits and tips that will help your business grow.

 1. Get regular advice or consultation